 Detailed performance requirements for residential circuit breakers are embodied in Underwriters Laboratories' Standard UL489.
 That standard has served for many years to define the boundaries between acceptable and unacceptable circuit breaker performance.
 Conformance to the standard is generally indicated by a UL "label", which is applied to each breaker by the manufacturer as its (the manufacturer's) certification that the breaker meets the requirements of UL489.
-UL allows the manufacturer to do that, after "listing" it (having tested and accepted initial samples) and establishing a periodic inspection and sample testing program (by UL, in addition to the manufacturer's own production line and quality control testing) for that product.
+UL allows the manufacturer to do that, after "listing" it (having tested and accepted initial samples) and establishing a periodic inspection program for that product.
+(UL's follow up service, which is essentially a spot check on the manufacturer's own production line and quality control testing.)
 UL is paid by the manufacturer for the listing, labeling, and follow-up services.
 The manufacturer is UL's client.
 For the FPE Stab-Lok® circuit breakers, UL listing and periodic follow-up testing was actually done by FPE personnel at FPE's facilities, monitored by a UL inspector.
 UL did not itself independently test the FPE breakers for the listing or "follow-up services" program.
-UL claimed to be unaware of FPE's fraudulent testing practices.
+UL claimed to be unaware of FPE's fraudulent testing practices.6

 Facilitated by its fraudulent testing, FPE produced defective Stab-lok® breakers for many years.
-They falsely applied the UL labels as their certification that they met the applicable UL standard.
-Without the UL label on them, the breakers could not have been sold, as electrical inspectors would not accept an installation without (UL) labeled equipment.
-To the inspectors, the label (and UL 'listing") is taken as evidence that the product is "suitable for the purpose" under the provisions of the NEC.
+The company falsely applied the UL labels as their certification that they met the applicable UL standard.
+Without the UL label on them, the breakers could not have been sold, since electrical inspectors would not accept an installation without (UL) labeled equipment.
+To the inspectors, the label (and UL "listing") is taken as evidence that the product is "suitable for the purpose" under the provisions of the NEC.
 In the case of FPE's Stab-lok® circuit breakers, however, it was not true.